States at the Wheel: Angela Antonelli on What’s Hot, What’s Complicated, and What’s Coming for Auto-IRA Programs

 On the concern side, Angela is watching carefully for what she calls “interference”: federal or policy actions that undermine state programs or divert retirement savings toward short-term uses.
 The mention of tapping 401(k)s for housing down payments — which, she notes, “generally didn’t go over well upon consideration” — is the kind of tension she’s attuned to.
 The core question is whether policy is actually supporting long-term retirement savings, or inadvertently working against it by prioritizing short-term liquidity.

 We closed our conversation by noting that the states have, as we put it, “put a brick on the accelerator.”
 Angela’s version: “The states have put that foot on the gas pedal towards financial security, and we’re grateful for it, and we’re optimistic they will continue to do that as we go forward.
-And we just hope that the federal government recognizes that, and works in partnership and not at cross purposes to it.”
+And we hope that the federal government recognizes this and works in partnership and not at cross purposes to it.”

 Hard to say it better than that.